salilab/saliweb/doc/modules/index.rst

 Module reference
 ================

-For reference, the Python modules that provide the functionality are documented here.
+For reference, the Python and Perl modules that provide the functionality are documented here.

 .. toctree::
    :maxdepth: 2

    backend
    build
+   frontend